 On another occasion Archie Shepp was booked for a performance at Carleton University, so I called his agent William Morris Agency and booked them for After Hours.
 Archie Shepp came waltzing in at around l2:30 a.m., looked about, and in a great dismay blurted out loud “Where’s the booze?
 Where’s the girls?”
 He obviously had expected a night club.
 To calm him down one of our regular customers offered to take him to Hull for a few beers.
 So off they went.
 We waited, and we waited, and I was getting quite anxious, and so were the patrons, but nobody left.
 Finally, the band arrived after 2:00 a.m., jovial and relaxed, and played non-stop till the wee hours of the morning to the great joy of everyone.

-One reply on “After Hours Jazz and Blues”
+6 replies on “After Hours Jazz and Blues”

 You answered my question!
 After Hours opened at midnight!
 Yay!